Simple and Reliable CPU/MEM Usage Monitoring Tool

 Overview

-CPUAlert Personal is designed for simple server and workstation monitoring where sustained high/low CPU or memory usage needs fast notification.
+CPUAlert is designed for simple server and workstation monitoring where sustained high/low CPU or memory usage needs fast notification.

 Recommended for Windows/Linux servers, SQL servers, web servers, remote desktops, branch office PCs, and always-on systems that need simple resource monitoring.